Jerry Gergich: Development

 Although Jerry Gergich has been a regular character since the pilot episode of Parks and Recreation, O'Heir having originally read for the role of Ron Swanson, the character's personality was not fully formed until the second season.
-Series co-creator Michael Schur said they liked actor Jim O'Heir so much that he cast him immediately and "figured we'd work it out later".
+Series co-creator Michael Schur said they liked O'Heir so much that he cast him immediately and "figured we'd work it out later".
 Jerry's personality traits began to become established after the episode "Practice Date" when, during a contest to see who could find the most dirt on each other, city planner Mark Brendanawicz inadvertently reveals that Jerry was adopted.
 O'Heir was thrilled by this because it meant that the show's writers were interested in developing his character.
 Schur said after that script, "We realized that’s who he is: He’s the guy who wants to put his head down and get his pension, but is asking for it all the time.
 In the next three scripts, it was like throwing chum into the water.
 Every script after that had 15 slams on Jerry."
 Once this personality was established, the writers felt it important to establish that the other characters liked Jerry, despite their constant mockery of him.
 O'Heir said in an interview that whenever his co-stars apologize for being mean to him during a scene, he tells them "You're not doing it to Jim.
 We're all actors".
 The episode "Park Safety" was written as a result.